torfoes/pushpal/README.md

 This is a good guide for implementing forms with validation.
 You guys might check out this tutorial

-Also, if you are confused about routing and anything regarding routing or nextjs, https://nextjs.org/docs/
+Also, if you are confused about routing and anything regarding nextjs, https://nextjs.org/docs/